Abosmra/Crest-Companion-Tool/README.md

 # Crest Companion GTA Tool

-A tool to assist with GTA V Cayo Perico fingerprint solving, casino keypad cracking and the No Save Heist replay glitch.
+A tool to assist with GTA V Cayo Perico fingerprint solving, Diamond Casino fingerprint solving and the No Save Heist replay glitch.

 **Setup**